Unlimited plans sound like the dream. Stream nonstop. Scroll endlessly. Hotspot whenever you want. No overage charges. No stress.

 Are unlimited plans truly unlimited?

-Most unlimited plans don’t charge overage fees, but speeds may slow after a certain amount of data is used.
+Most unlimited plans don't charge overage fees, but many only include a certain amount of premium high-speed data before your traffic may be deprioritized during congestion.

 Do unlimited plans slow down after a certain amount of data?